alcarney/topos/docs/glossary.rst

         `Numpy <http://www.numpy.org/>`_ is a Python package used heavily in the Academic and Data Science communities for manipulating array-like data structures such as matrices, images and astronomical data.
-Topos makes use of these arrays extensively for manipulating and managing mesh data.
+Topos makes use of these arrays internally for manipulating and managing mesh data.

+    vertex
+        Forms part of a mesh, a collection of vertices define a face, a vertex for each corner.
+Mathematicians would typically refer to one as a point unless stated otherwise the terms points and vertices can be used interchangably.

     w.r.t
         with respect to